wolfvictorOSI/Edge-Data-Store-Docs/V1/Feedback.md

 - Documentation topic URL
 - Details of the issue

-The OSIsoft technical documentation team will review and address your feedback in future documentation udpates.
+The OSIsoft technical documentation team will review and address your feedback in future documentation updates.